Altermagnet-Superconductor Heterostructure: a Scalable Platform for Braiding of Majorana Modes

 In this Letter we look to address these questions by considering an AM-SC heterostructure, where we allow the Néel vector of the altermagnet to tilt between in-plane and out-of-plane directions, leading to a competition between three mass terms in the Hamiltonian.
 In addition we consider an inversion-breaking Rashba spin-orbit coupling (SOC) contribution.
 Using \emph{bosonization}\,\cite{giamarchi2003,senechal2004} we reveal the arising of zero-mode solutions on the corners of the material\,\cite{mandelstam1975,goldstone1981,clarke2013,Schmidt2020Bos,teixeira2022,chua2020,chew2023}, which may be tuned arbitrarily along the square platform.
-By manipulating the topological boundary of the material, we then enact and simulate arbitrary braids between neighboring MZMs by considering a \emph{H-geometry}, which provides a useful basis to encode the $\sqrt{\rm{X}}$ and $\sqrt{\rm{Z}}$-gate, thus providing the required unitaries generate the Pauli-group.
+By manipulating the topological boundary of the material, we then enact and simulate arbitrary braids between neighboring MZMs by considering a H-geometry, which provides a useful basis to encode the $\sqrt{\rm{X}}$ and $\sqrt{\rm{Z}}$-gate.
 Therefore, this structure provides a clear pathway towards scalable quantum computing (QC).